 The probability of this development flooding from localised drainage systems is low.
-Failure of Lutton Leam Tidal Sluice could lead to an increased level of risk at the site.
+Failure of Denhams Pumping Station could lead to an increased level of risk within the IDB catchment.

 The probability of the site flooding from any Environment Agency system is less than 1% annual probability (1 in 100 chance each year) because of the standards of the existing flood defences.
 Over time there will be a gradual increase in risk to the site due to climate change.
-During the design life of the development it is not anticipated that the site would flood.
+During the design life of the development, it is not anticipated that the site would flood.

 The SFRA considers the residual risk associated with overtopping and a breach in the defences in 2116.
-The maps show that the peak flood depth, which occurs in the northern part of the site, is between 0.5m and 1.0m.
+The maps show that the site is not at risk.